sunnypilot/sunnypilot/README.md

 🚨 Read Before Installing 🚨
 ---

 It is recommended to read this entire page before proceeding.
-This will ensure that you fully understand each added feature on this fork and you are selecting the right branch for your car to have the best driving experience.
+This will ensure that you fully understand each added feature on sunnypilot and you are selecting the right branch for your car to have the best driving experience.

-This fork is recommended to be used for Hyundai/Kia/Genesis (**HKG**), Honda, Toyota, and Subaru cars.
+sunnypilot is recommended to be used for **most** of the following car makes' models:
+* Hyundai/Kia/Genesis (**HKG**)
+* Honda
+* Toyota
+* Subaru
+* Chrysler/Jeep/RAM (**FCA**)
+* General Motors (**GM**)

 It is a fork of [comma.ai's openpilot](https://github.com/commaai/openpilot).
 By installing this software, you accept all responsibility for anything that might occur while you use it.
-All contributors to this fork are not liable. <ins>**Use at your own risk.**</ins>
+All contributors to sunnypilot are not liable. ❗<ins>**Use at your own risk.**</ins>❗

+### Safety Modifications
+All [official branches from sunnypilot's official GitHub repository](https://github.com/sunnyhaibin/sunnypilot/branches) does **not** include the following changes per [comma.ai's](https://github.com/commaai/openpilot) safety:
+* ❌ Driver Monitoring - "Nerfing" or reducing monitoring bounds ❌
+* Panda safety
+  * ❌ No disengaging of longitudinal control on brake pedal press ❌
+  * ❌ Re-engaging of longitudinal control on brake pedal release ❌
+  * ❌ No disengaging on ACC MAIN in OFF state ❌

 🚗 Highlight Features
 ---